Azure AD Authentication

 If you don't need WorkflowGen GraphQL API access, you can skip this application registration and configuration in Azure (steps 4 through 6).
 In this case, continue the configuration procedure from Review the registrations through WorkflowGen configuration completely.
 Finally, follow the configuration in the Configuring the authentication without the GraphQL API section.

-In order to expose the WorkflowGen GraphQL API, you need to add a new application registration in Azure AD that will represent it.
+In order to expose the WorkflowGen GraphQL API, you need to add a new application registration in ME-ID that will represent it.
 To do this:

 WorkflowGen GraphQL API

-Account in this organizational directory only (Single tenant)
+Account in this organizational directory only (Default Directory only - Single tenant)

 https://<workflowgen url>/graphql